6731503032/Laundry-Group-Project-/README.md

 -
 -

-1. ADMIN BLOCK CANNOT (CONFIRM/CANCEL)
+1. AFTER ADMIN BLOCK CANNOT (CONFIRM/CANCEL)
 2. CANNOT BOOK TWICE IN A ROW
 3.On rating page when f5 review keep pop up and if reviews again it will show
 4. On Machine page on manager there's a edit machine but it doesn't show